wodby/docs/2.0/docs/integrations/aws.md

 - EKS cluster we create always deployed with multi-az high availability in a chosen region
 - We create a CloudFormation stack to create a cluster's control plane, addons and node groups.
-- The following EC2 instance types are forbidden for EKS cluster: `t3`,`t3a`,`g5g`,`mac`,`g3`,`g4`,`inf`,`p`
-- Burstable EC2 instance type are forbidden
-- EC2 instance types must have the minimum size of 2 CPUs and at least 4GB of RAM to avoid performance issues
 - Micro and nano instance types forbidden due to the very low pod limit
-- We create a single load balancer per cluster and deploy an Ingress Nginx controller to manage SSL certificates
+- We create a single load balancer (NLB) per cluster and deploy an Ingress Nginx controller to manage SSL certificates
 - Node disk size can be configured upon creation
 - We deploy a metrics server for the basic Wodby Kubernetes monitoring